Ancient Architecture in India | Characteristics And Evolution

 Source:- indicatoday

-Ancient Architecture of India – Mauryan Period
+Ancient Architecture in India – Mauryan Period

 The Mauryan pillars have earned renown for their structural elegance and the polished finish of the stone.
-The most famous of these, the Ashokan Pillar at Sarnath, bears the four-lion capital.
+The most famous of these, the Ashokan Pillar at Sarnath, bears the four lion capital.
 It has become an enduring symbol of India.

 The builders constructed solid domed structures like the grand Sanchi Stupa over relics of the Buddha.
 These served as focal points for the Buddhist community.
 These were architectural representations of the universe embodying the ancient Indian architectural ethos of combining form with spirituality.